-To clean a clogged drain with your pressure washer use an attachment called a sewer jetter.
+You can clean clogged drains with your pressure washer using an attachment called a sewer jetter.

 A sewer jetter is a long, flexible, high-pressure hose with a jet nozzle on one end.
 The nozzle typically has a front-firing jet to break apart clogs, and back-firing jets that propel the jetter hose forward into dirty drains and scrub the sides of the pipes.
 The other end of the sewer jetter has a fitting that attaches to the spray wand or trigger gun of your pressure washer.

 If you already own a pressure washer, a sewer jetter attachment can cost much less than a mechanical drain snake with an equivalent reach.
 Using a sewer jetter to clear a clogged drain can also be much easier than using a mechanical drain snake, because: